webdriverio-community/wdio-html-reporter/README.md

 # wdio-html-reporter
 A reporter for webdriver.io which generates a HTML report.
-Compatible with webdriverio version 6, with a typescript type file.
+Compatible with webdriverio version 7, with a typescript type file.

+####Newest Features:

+    Update typescript types for webdriverio 7.7

-####Newest Feature:  No more jquery, uses only vanilla js
+    No more jquery, uses only vanilla js

 ####New Feature:  Styles are provided in a css file and can be modified